ultravoid/ultravoid.github.io/_posts/2021-5-25-reformaent.md

 Not by his tone....<br>
 Hemner: "AIRBORNE INCOMING!"<br>

  _CRAAACKackkack_ Oh FUJUT where are THEY?
-There's one falling, dead, and ther's the rest, do I even need to use the scope? _CRAAACKackkack_ "one bolt, one nerve stem", these bugs are fast, guess that's what all the wings are for.
+There's one falling, dead, and there's the rest, do I even need to use the scope? _CRAAACKackkack_ "one bolt, one nerve stem", these bugs are fast, guess that's what all the wings are for.
 FujuT!
 Ajats!  _CRAAACKackkack_ That one was charging me I think.  _CRAAACKackkack_ That one definitely was; we seem to have some mutual feelings. _CRAAACKackkack_ do I need to activate?...yep _CRAAACKackkack_ Activating distress signal.

  Prix: "I'm getting charged"<br>
  Dixo: "CONCUSSION GRENADES"<br>